 First, when Jesus said “all nations”, do you think he was including gentiles?
 Second, when he said “teaching them to obey everything I have commanded you” did he then say, “Except for those direct statements I made about the law of Moses staying in force?”
 No, as far as I can tell, “everything” still means “everything.”

-The problem is, many of us have never been trained how to make these distinctions.
+The problem is, many of us have never been trained how to determine which commands from the Sinai covenant actually apply to modern Gentile believers.
 Worse, some of us have been given misleading instructions on how to perform this vitally important exercise.
 If the Lord wills, I intend to address that topic shortly.
 Before I do however, I need to take one quick turn back into the book of Acts.
 Hang tight.